Vitor-OP/AIagent/README.md

 - LinkedInSearcher: Retrieves information about individuals from LinkedIn. (not implemented.
 I would implement it with simplicity in mind.
 Using Linkedin API if available or just some normal web scrapping)

 - CompanySearcher: Fetches company data using web scraping or APIs. (not implemented.
-Here I might still implemente when I have the time because it is a great opportunity to test crawl4ai + knowledge graph.
-It seems to be very effective with even very simple models)
+This is a great opportunity to test crawl4ai + knowledge graph.
+It seems to be very effective with even very simple models such as the 1.5B deepseek)

 - NewsSearcher: Gathers relevant news articles from various sources. (not implemented.
 The same as the company searcher or just using news API)